jsanjeev002/Sql-project/README.md

 - 📌 Orders placed in a specific month.

 Each of these queries helps understand relational operations and aggregation in SQL.

 ---

-## 🛠️ How to Use

-1. Create the database in PostgreSQL or any SQL-compatible environment.
-2. Run the `SOLVED.sql` file to:
-   - Create tables
-   - Import data from CSVs
-   - Execute analysis queries
-3. Modify or add new queries to enhance the project!

----